In the Maya area of Guatemala, Belize, Honduras, and Mexico you can find both crocodiles and alligators.

 Thesis or dissertation on crocodiles in Belize, Honduras, Mexico, Guatemala

-For students interested in Maya iconography, or ethnozoology, it would be good to have a thesis or dissertation, especially if you are really good in rendering inked line drawings of the scale patterns.
+For students interested in Maya iconography, or ethnozoology, it would be good to have a thesis or dissertation on crocodiles, especially if you are really good in rendering inked line drawings of the scale patterns.

 The other advantage of a thesis or dissertation on crocodiles is that you would also be exposed to ethnobotany as well, since the crocodile tree takes you into the iconography and botany of several species of trees.
 FLAAR has been doing research on the palo de lagarto now for about five years.
 We have an abundant photo archive.